Matt Hamill: Independent promotions

 After his stint in WSOF, Hamill began fighting for various independent promotions.

 Hamill faced Rameau Thierry Sokoudjou on May 21, 2016, at Venator FC3: Palhares vs. Meek in Italy.
 He lost the fight via knockout in the first round.

 Hamill next faced Julian Marquez on October 14, 2016, at Combate Americas: Empire Rising.
 He lost the fight via TKO in the first round.

 Following a four-fight losing streak, Hamill earned his first win in over four years when he faced fellow UFC veteran Luiz Cané at Fight 2 Night 2 on April 28, 2017, in Brazil.
 He won the fight via knockout in the first round.

 Hamill then faced Chris Birchler at Maverick MMA 6 on April 14, 2018, and won by split decision.
 This would mark his last professional fight to date.

 Other media

 Hamill is the subject of a 2010 movie entitled The Hammer about his early life and wrestling career.
 Originally set to star Eben Kostbar, it was criticized by the deaf community for featuring a non-deaf actor; however, Hamill himself supported the casting of Kostbar due to his wrestling experience and the fact that Kostbar is fluent in American Sign Language.
 However, Kostbar withdrew from starring, feeling it would be more appropriate for a deaf actor to take the role, which was finally given to deaf actor Russell Harvard.
 The movie was produced by Joseph McKelheer and Eben Kostbar, and was directed by Oren Kaplan.

 Personal life

 Hamill has a daughter from his first marriage.
-He married longtime girlfriend Brittany Houck in May 2008.
-Through his marriage with Houck, Hamill has two children.

 On January 4, 2025 it was reported that Hamill got powerful hearing aids and is able to hear for the first time in 41 years.